markj0hnst0n/fauxdjsmilestoneproj1/README.md

 particular style of music to attract potential collaborators and also a resource for potential fans to hear more of what they do musically and find out where to hear them play in the future.
 Social media links are included so you can find out more!

+To go to the live site click [here](https://markj0hnst0n.github.io/fauxdjsmilestoneproj1/)

 # UX

 ## User Stories